Researching the politics of development

-Dr Chemouni is a Fellow at the Department of International Development at the London School of Economics and Political Science (LSE).
+Dr Chemouni is a Assistant Professor at Université Catholique de Louvain, and a Leverhulme early career fellow at the University of Cambridge.
 He is the country researcher for ESID’s Public Sector Reform project in Rwanda and works on the politics of health coverage in Rwanda for the project The political economy of social protection expansion in Africa.

 Benjamin is interested in the origins of effective states and the relationship between elites, their perception of their environment and the origins of institutions.
 His PhD research is seeking to explain the variation of state effectiveness (i.e. capacity to implement policies) between Burundi and Rwanda through the lens of the health and agriculture sectors.
 Elite vulnerability and their strategy to seek legitimacy are used as explanatory factors.